Top 5 T-Bone Car Accident Questions

 - Check for injuries.
 Call 911 for medical assistance if anyone is hurt.

 - Exchange insurance and contact information.
 Get information from the other driver.
-Take a picture or note the vehicle’s license plate, make, and model.

 - Seek medical attention as soon as possible.
 Even if you feel fine, get checked out to document injuries and start treatment.